-Financial support from Berea College is available for any major in the form of the Global Education Opportunity (GEO) Scholarship, which covers up to 75% of the total cost of a semester abroad (maximum of $11,000).* The total cost includes tuition and fees, room and board, international airfare, in-country transportation to program site, books, passport, visa, insurance, inoculations, and personal expenses (program budget must be approved by the Education Abroad Advisor).
+Financial Support is available for any major to cover a portion of the cost of a summer abroad.
+The total cost includes tuition and fees, room and board, international airfare, in-country transportation to program site, books, passport, visa, insurance, inoculations, and personal expenses (program budget must be approved by the Education Abroad Advisor).

 College loans, based on need, will be available for the $1000 self-help contribution and for any additional need.
 College loans will be interest-free, except for those applied to the $1000 self-help requirement.
 Stafford Loans will be available to replace EFC.

 Planning to visit cultural or historic sites beyond the scope of your formal education abroad program?
 Already approved for a semester abroad?
 If so, apply for the Emilie Strong Smith Travel Grant, which provides up to $500 for non-program travel.
 Deadline: November 1 for Spring and April 1 for Fall.

 For questions about education abroad scholarships and grants, contact the Education Abroad Team at email@example.com or 859-985-3453, or drop by 205 Woods-Penniman.

 For questions about financial aid (e.g., Stafford Loans and consortium agreements), contact Paul Winker or any other counselor in Student Financial Aid Services.